Donghutang

 Donghutang (东湖塘镇) is a rural town in Ningxiang City, Hunan Province, China.
 It is surrounded by Yanglin Township and Ruyi Township on the west, Xiaduopu Town and Nantianping Township on the north, Yuchangping Town on the east, and Huaminglou Town on the south.
 As of the 2000 census it had a population of 47,516 and an area of 138 km2.

-Administrative division
+Administrative divisions

 The Town is divided into seven villages and one community: